On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Conclusions

 \section{Conclusions}

-In this work we presented, for the first time, a set of binary neutron star merger simulations that include muons and muon-driven neutrino reactions.
-To do so, we introduced a scheme to produce 4-dimensonal EoS tables parameterized by $(\rho, T, Y_p, Y_\mu)$ by `dressing' a 3-dimensional baryonic baseline EoS with a leptonic EoS modeling electrons, positrons, muons and antimuons as relativistic, ideal Fermi gases.
+In this work we presented, for the first time, a set of binary neutron star merger simulations that include muons and muonic weak reactions.
+To do so, we introduced a scheme to produce 4-dimensonal EoS tables parameterized by $(\rho, T, Y_p, Y_\mu)$ by ``dressing'' a 3-dimensional baryonic baseline EoS with a leptonic EoS modeling electrons, positrons, muons and antimuons as relativistic, ideal Fermi gases.

+Next, we introduced a scheme for the tabulation of neutrinos opacities and emission rates that, differently from previous works~\cite{Ruffert:1995fs, Ardevol-Pulpillo:2018btx} in which most of the BNS studies are based on, here we included in-medium corrections embodied by the medium-modified $Q$ factor for the charged-current absorption and emission reactions, as in Refs.~\cite{Martinez-Pinedo:2012eaj, Guo:2020tgx, Fischer:2020vie, Ng:2023syk}, but we restricted our treatment to the elastic approximation.
+In future works it would be important to consider the full kinematics approach of Ref.~\cite{Guo:2020tgx,Fischer:2020vie}, since it implies important corrections to the neutrinos opacities.